bakpakin/Fennel/README.md

 ## Building Fennel from source

-Building Fennel from source allows you to use versions of Fennel that haven't been released, and makes contributing to Fennel easier.
+Building Fennel from source allows you to use versions of Fennel that haven't been released, and it makes contributing to Fennel easier.

 ### To build Fennel from source